-An introduction to psychological research techniques and methodology designed to improve students’ understanding of the basic issues in the scientific methods of the social sciences.
-The goals of the course are: to improve students’ understanding of the concepts related to research methodology; to improve the students’ ability to communicate ideas about science, including a significant amount of writing; and survey of both quantitative and qualitative research methods.
+Students will receive an introduction to psychological research techniques and methodology.
+Course content is designed to improve students' overall understanding of research methods of the social sciences.
+Course content will address concepts related to research methodology, how to communicate ideas about science, and an overview of both quantitative and qualitative research methods.

 Research is integral to the science of psychology.
 This course is an introduction to the basic concepts and tools needed to evaluate and conduct research.
 By understanding the research process, as well as concepts such as validity and reliability, the student will become a better critical consumer and producer of research.

 Course Requirements Checklist